opencoweb/coweb/README.rst

 Contributing
 ============

-The Open Cooperative Web Framework is a Dojo Foundation project, and as such follows the `contribution directives of the Dojo Foundation <http://dojofoundation.org/about/contribute/>`_.
+The Open Cooperative Web Framework is a `Dojo Foundation project <http://dojofoundation.org/projects/opencoweb>`, and as such follows the `contribution directives of the Dojo Foundation <http://dojofoundation.org/about/contribute/>`_.
 Please read them if you wish to contribute.
 If you agree to their terms, feel free to fork our code and send us pull requests on GitHub.

 Credits
 =======